Resource Overview

 View More +

-• When teaching about contemporary antisemitism, it is essential to introduce students to the historical context behind this ‘longest hatred.’
-Historical Antisemitism, Unit II, is a necessary prerequisite because it provides important context to understanding the long history of antisemitism and its classic tropes and delves into related concepts of propaganda, stereotypes, and scapegoating.
+• When teaching about contemporary antisemitism, it is essential to introduce students to the historical context behind this enduring hatred.
+Unit II: Antisemitism is a necessary prerequisite because it provides important understanding of the long history of antisemitism and its classic tropes and delves into related concepts of stereotypes, propaganda, and scapegoating.

-• It is possible that students may witness an antisemitic incident in their own communities or schools, read or hear about an incident in the news or on social media, or may even be a victim of antisemitism themselves, but may not understand the source or impact of the act—they may even think that such words or actions are “no big deal.”
-This material provides teachers and their students with an opportunity to explore the complex phenomenon of contemporary antisemitism as well as options to respond and take action to prevent it as they consider the importance of doing so.
+• It is possible that students may witness an antisemitic incident in their own communities or schools, read or hear about an incident in the news or on social media, or may even be a victim of antisemitism themselves.
+Students who are directly affected by antisemitism may not understand the source or impact of the act—they may even think that such words or actions are “no big deal.”
+This material provides teachers and their students with an opportunity to explore the complex phenomenon of antisemitism as well as options to respond and take action to prevent it as they consider the importance of doing so.

-• While this unit is specific to contemporary antisemitism, the material provides a springboard for discussion about prejudice and bias against other groups and the harm to individuals and society when such attitudes go unchecked.
-Students should be encouraged to discuss the role and responsibility of individuals to recognize and interrupt bias no matter what group is being targeted.
+• While this unit is specific to antisemitism after the Holocaust, the material provides a springboard for discussion about prejudice and bias against other groups and the harm to individuals and society when such attitudes go unchecked.
+It is important to recognize that different kinds of bias have similarities, but they also have important differences.
+Encourage students to recognize the distinct history and impact of antisemitism and its destructive impact and harm to society as a whole and not just to “the Jews” when it goes unchecked.
+Students should also be encouraged to discuss the role and responsibility of individuals to recognize and interrupt antisemitism to protect and preserve democratic societies.

 Close -